yessi-bo8/Laravel-Simple-CRM-System/README.md

 # CRM System

+**Description:**
-This is a simple CRM (Customer Relationship Management) system built with Laravel.
-It allows you to manage clients, projects, and tasks.
+This is a basic CRM (Customer Relationship Management) system built using Laravel.
+It allows users to manage tasks, projects, and clients efficiently.
+The system features role-based authentication with Laravel's native role_user pivot table and utilizes Laravel Sanctum to protect routes.

-## Features

-- **Client Management**: Add, edit, and delete clients.
+**Key Features:**
-- **Project Management**: Create, update, and delete projects.
-Assign projects to clients.
+- Create, update, and delete tasks, projects, and clients
-- **Task Management**: Track tasks associated with projects.
-Mark tasks as completed.
-- **Role-Based Access Control (RBAC)**: Different user roles with varying levels of access to system functionalities.

-## Technologies Used

-- **Laravel**: A PHP framework for building web applications.
-- **MySQL**: A relational database management system used for storing data.
+- Role-based authentication (RBAC) system for secure access control
+- Integration with Laravel Sanctum for route protection
+- Clean data sending using Laravel resources and requests
+- Demonstration of different data retrieval methods:
+    - Projects: AJAX requests to ProjectApiController
+    - Tasks: TaskWebController for sending task data and utilization of query scopes for task retrieval
+    - Clients: Hybrid approach with initial data retrieval via WebController and subsequent updates using AJAX requests
+- Includes factories and seeders for easy database seeding
+- Seeders create an admin and a regular user for demonstration purposes

+**Technologies Used:**
+- Laravel framework
+- Laravel Sanctum for API authentication
+- MySQL database
-- **JavaScript (Ajax)**: Used for dynamic updates and interactions on project-related pages.
+- AJAX for dynamic data retrieval and updates

-> Note: For the sake of demonstrating different techniques, Ajax is used for handling projects, while web controllers are used for managing clients.
+- PHP for server-side logic

+> Please note that the decision to utilize both API and web controllers, sometimes in combination, for handling different resources is intentional.
+This approach has been chosen to showcase various techniques and methodologies rather than prioritizing efficiency.

 ## Getting Started